Preamble

 Otherwise - Compile Error, cause the first

-block will always handle all of your exceptions with the specified base class!
+catch block will always handle all of your exceptions with the specified base class!

 public void doSomethingRight {